Sputtering Materials for VLSI and Thin Film Devices

-- Jaydeep Sarkar, Research Engineer at Praxair Electronics, Connecticut, USA
+- Jaydeep Sarkar, Engineering Consultant at Praxair Inc., Orangeburg, New York, USA

 Chapter 2: Sputter deposition of thin films